mohsen1/yek/README.md

 # `yek`

-A [fast](#performance) Rust based tool to read text-based files in a repository or directory, chunk them, and serialize them for LLM consumption.
+A [fast](#performance) Rust based tool to read text-based files in a repository or directory and serialize them for LLM consumption.
 By default, the tool:

 - Uses `.gitignore` rules to skip unwanted files.
 - Uses the Git history to infer what files are important.